Coresi7/SoundShareServer/README.md

 ### Build with Visual Studio

-1. Open `SoundShareServer.slnx` in Visual Studio 2022
+1. Open `SoundShareServer.slnx` in Visual Studio 2022 or above
 2. Select **Release | x64** configuration
 3. Build the solution